9 Things Doctors Wish You Knew About Shoveling Snow

 Professor of medicine, Stephen Kopecky, MD, at Mayo Clinic in Rochester, Minnesota, advises getting in shape a few months prior to when you anticipate having to shovel snow.
 As physically taxing shoveling snow can be, those who exercise often and don’t have any pre-existing heart conditions can usually complete the task without major problems.
 For those who are inactive, Dr. Kopecky says they have a 70 to 80 percent higher risk of having a heart attack while shoveling that those who are active on a regular basis.
 Here are 15 weird things that happen to your body in the winter.

 Do a warm-up

 Make sure you do a dynamic warm-up before shoveling snow.
 And stretch after shoveling to avoid back spasms and injuries.
 Back injuries are common, especially when shoveling heavy and wet snow, so a quick warm-up can help your body prepare for the strenuous task ahead.
 Dr. Kopecky recommends squats, toe touches, and stretching your arms and legs.
 Additionally, Dr. Sitafalwalla says proper footwear with a firm grip is essential to help reduce falls on slippery driveways.

 If a major snowstorm is in the forecast, make sure to shovel a few times throughout the storm (if it’s safe!) instead of waiting until it’s over.
 Shoveling or blowing smaller amounts of snow more frequently is less taxing than shoveling heavier and wetter snow all at once.
 Remember: Push the snow across the driveway and don’t lift it, says Dr. Kopecky, since lifting the snow raises blood pressure.
-Here are 11 surprising facts you never knew about snow.
+If your blood pressure is high, consider these natural remedies that may help.

 What to do if you feel discomfort